MarufZak/study-logs/grokking-web-application-security/README.md

 The most effective way to mitigate this attack is strip newline characters from the input, and use standard logging package, that adds some metadata like request id, or timestamp, to make it obvious the log is from attacker.

-The second use-case for this attack is HTTP response splitting.
+The second use-case for this attack is _HTTP response splitting_.
 In HTTP spec, the headers are split with \r\n characters.
 If you take some untrusted input from the user to include in HTTP response, make sure you escape these characters.
 Otherwise attacker can provide input like `value\r\n\r\n<script>Oops!!!</script>` to provide custom body to the response.

 ![HTTP response splitting](./assets/http-response-splitting.png)